loongyh/portfolio/content/projects/open-government-products-hack-for-public-good-2022-doculens/index.md

 DocuLens is an integrated platform to streamline the application process:

-1. An applicant fills a dynamic form created using a FormsSG-like form builder.
+1. An applicant fills a dynamic form created by administrators using a FormsSG-like form builder.
 The user answers a series of questions and the appropriate file upload dropzones are automatically invoked depending on the response.
 This leaves out the guesswork and the applicant knows exactly which documents are required.

 ![Form Submission](2.png "Form Submission")